rauschma/server-side-rendered-css/README.md

 ### esbuild

 * One would have to write a plugin which forwards the single import `component.css.json` to two loaders: `json` and `css`.
 As far as I can tell, that is currently [not possible](https://github.com/evanw/esbuild/issues/1233).
-* `new URL(...)` for artifacts is not currently supported: https://github.com/evanw/esbuild/issues/795
+* `new URL(...)` for artifacts is currently not supported: https://github.com/evanw/esbuild/issues/795

 ### Rollup

+* Plugin for importing `component.css.json`: I’m not sure what a plugin would look like.
+I’ll have to investigate further.
 * `new URL(...)` for artifacts: https://www.npmjs.com/package/@web/rollup-plugin-import-meta-assets
-* Plugin for importing `component.css.json`: Not sure.
-I’ll have to investigate further.

 ## FAQ

-### How is this different from CSS modules?
+### How is CSS+JSON different from CSS modules?

-It’s very similar: If Node.js and TypeScript supported CSS modules better then that’s what I would use.
-The extra JSON file helps with both (and is not really necessary during bundling).
+It’s very similar: If Node.js and TypeScript supported CSS modules then that’s what I would use.
+The extra JSON file helps with both (but is not really necessary during bundling).

 TypeScript tooling for CSS modules (which, alas, doesn’t solve the Node.js issues):